Cocoxili/DCASE2018Task2/README.md

 of log-mel and MFCC are calculated.
 Then we concatenate log-mel or MFCC with delta and accelerate to form a 3 x 64 x N dimension matrix where N depends on the length of audio files.

+Before training, you should make directory to save the model.

 #### Train on Wave.